microsoft/project-rome/iOS/reference documentation/MCDRemoteSystemKindFilter.md

 Adds a device type to the set of types allowed by this filter.

 #### Parameters
 * `kinds` An array of device kinds to match with the filter.
-These should be values held by the [MCDRemoteSystemKind](MCDRemoteSystemKind.md) enum.
+These should be values provided by the [MCDRemoteSystemKind](MCDRemoteSystemKind.md) enum.